 (R14.7a) In stroke play, the penalty is two strokes.
 The player must play out the hole with the ball played from the wrong place unless they've committed a serious breach.
 (R14.7b 7) DID THE PLAYER PLAY FROM OUTSIDE THE TEEING AREA OR FROM THE WRONG TEES?
 Their opponent may immediately recall the stroke and require that the player play from within the correct teeing area.
 Otherwise, the ball is played as it lies without penalty.
 (R6.1b1) In stroke play, the penalty is two strokes.
 The player must correct their mistake.
 (R6.1b2) 8) DID THE PLAYER PLAY OUT OF TURN?
 Their opponent may immediately recall the stroke and require that the player play in the proper order.
 Otherwise, the ball is played as it lies without penalty.
 (R6.4a2) When done for the purpose of saving time, a player whose turn it is to play may invite their opponent to play first.
 The opponent is not obligated to accept the offer.
 (R6.4a2, Exc.) ✓ In match play, players may not agree in advance to play "ready golf."
 (R1.3b1) In stroke play, "ready golf" is encouraged.
-(R6.4b2) • In four-ball, partners may play in the order the side considers best.
+(R6.4b2) ● In four-ball, partners may play in the order the side considers best.
 This means that when it is the player's turn to play either the player or their partner may play next.
 (R23.6) 9) DID THE PLAYER DELIBERATELY LIFT, TOUCH, OR MOVE THEIR OPPONENT'S BALL WITHOUT THEIR PERMISSION?
 The opponent's ball must be replaced.
 The player may get one penalty stroke.
 (R9.5b) In stroke play, there is no penalty for anyone.

 (R9.6) 10) DID THE PLAYER'S BALL ACCIDENTALLY MOVE THEIR OPPONENT'S BALL?
 The player must play their ball as it lies.
 The moved ball must be replaced.
 No penalty for either player anywhere on the course.
 (R9.6 & R11.1) In stroke play, if both balls are on the putting green when this happens, there is a two-stroke penalty for the player whose ball moved the other ball.
 (R11.1a, Exc.)
-11) DID THE PLAYER BREACH A "RELIEF" RULE SUCH AS ONE OF THOSE ON LOOSE IMPEDIMENTS, MOVABLE OBSTRUCTIONS, ABNORMAL COURSE CONDITIONS, PENALTY AREAS, BALL LOST OR BALL OUT OF BOUNDS, OR BALL UNPLAYABLE?
+11) DID THE PLAYER BREACH A "RELIEF" RULE SUCH AS ONE THOSE ON LOOSE IMPEDIMENTS, MOVABLE OBSTRUCTIONS, ABNORMAL COURSE CONDITIONS, PENALTY AREAS, BALL LOST OR BALL OUT OF BOUNDS, OR BALL UNPLAYABLE?
 Just as in stroke play, the player may get penalty strokes.
-MATCH PLAY CONCESSIONS 13) A PLAYER MAY CONCEDE THEIR OPPONENT'S NEXT STROKE, A HOLE OR THE MATCH AT ANY TIME. - Players may not agree to tie a hole until after at least one of them has started play of that hole.
-(R3.2a2) - Players may not agree in advance to concede certain strokes, such as all putts "inside the leather."
-(Only "next" strokes may be conceded.)
-(R3.2b1) - Players may not agree to concede holes to each other to deliberately shorten the match.
-(R3.2b1) - A concession is final and cannot be declined or withdrawn.
-(R3.2b2) MATCH PLAY PENALTIES 12) A one-stroke penalty that applies to the same Rules breaches or penalty relief situation penalties as in stroke play.
+MATCH PLAY PENALTIES 12) A one-stroke penalty that applies to the same Rules breaches or penalty relief situation penalties as in stroke play.
 (See R23.9 for four-ball match play.)
 A loss of hole penalty that is the equivalent of the two-stroke general penalty in stroke play.
 (See R23.9 for four-ball match play.)
 A two-stroke penalty that applies to R19.3b, Extra Relief Option, the fourth relief option for an unplayable ball in a bunker.
 (And, maybe MLR E-5, Alternative to Stroke and Distance, if that's in effect.)
 A match adjustment penalty for a breach of the Rule 4.1b, Limit of 14 Clubs.